wp-plugins/mystickymenu/readme.txt

 * Fixed opacity 100 bug.

 = 1.5 =
-* Added option to enter exact width in px when sticky menu should be disabled “Disable at Small Screen Sizes”.
+* Added option to enter exact width in px when sticky menu should be disabled "Disable at Small Screen Sizes".
 * Added “.myfixed css class” setting field – edit .myfixed css style via plugin settings to create custom style.
 * Fixed google adsense clash and undefined index notice.
-* is_user_logged_in instead of old “Remove CSS Rules for Static Admin Bar while Sticky” option
+* is_user_logged_in instead of old "Remove CSS Rules for Static Admin Bar while Sticky" option

 = 1.4 =
 * Added fade in or slide down effect settings field for sticky class.
 * Added new wrapped div around selected sticky class with id mysticky_wrap.

 = 1.3 =
-* Added “block direct access” to the mystickymenu plugin file.
+* Added "block direct access" to the mystickymenu plugin file.
 * Added Enable / Disable at small screen sizes and Remove not necessary css.
-* Added “margin-top :0px” to .myfixed class in head which should extend theme support.
+* Added "margin-top :0px" to .myfixed class in head which should extend theme support.

 = 1.2 =
 * Fixed mystickymenu.js for IE browsers, so myStickymenu is now compatible with IE 10, 11